Is Chronic Pain creating Obesity?

 In my 31 years of practice as a physiotherapist it has been obvious that there could be a link between obesity and chronic pain.
 It could be any pain but clinically I have noticed that spinal pain or lower limb pain may contribute more than other areas.

-Chronic pain can be classified as pain lasting more than 6 months.
-Acute pain that has not been resolved will turn into chronic pain.
 Continuing to exercise through pain without proper modifications or actually doing nothing but complete rest with an injury can mean your pain may turn into a chronic condition.

 Chronic Pain Management

 I am going to focus more on the inactive person in pain.
 It is essential that after an injury or episode of pain that there is a gradual return to normal movement.
 Often when we focus on the pain too much we experience a heightened level of pain.
 Add to that painkillers and our body is unable to resolve the pain naturally.
 Now I am not saying to not take painkillers if you require them but often people in pain will continue to take painkillers when they should be weaning off.
 Some painkillers can be addictive and stopping taking them can make us think that the pain returns worse than it was before because we have become so reliant on them.